 To develop an understanding of current methodological and theoretical topics in biological anthropology;

 To increase knowledge about science-based approaches within the field of osteoarchaeology;

-To practise basic human osteology and paleopathological identification and reporting skills;
+To practice basic human osteology and paleopathological identification and reporting skills;

 To develop critical thinking skills.